approov/quickstart-nativescript/QUICKSTART-README.md

 ### Select the Correct Shapes Endpoint

-The Shapes server provides the app with shapes using multiple versions of an API: version 1 (https://shapes.approov.io/v1/shapes) which is _not_ protected by Approov, and version 2 (https://shapes.approov.io/v2/shapes) which _is_ protected by Approov.
+The Shapes server provides the app with shapes using multiple versions of an API.
+Version 2 (https://shapes.approov.io/v2/shapes) requires an Approov token to be submitted in the request.

 Now that we’re using Approov, let’s switch to use version 2 of the Shapes API.